 Conclusion

 Up is an innovative Australian neo bank backed by Adelaide and Bendigo bank that offers entirely digital, cloud based personal banking through the Up mobile application.
-With over 500,000 customers, including me, they have a proven track record and a very easy to use platform.
-Whilst they don’t offer a credit card, home loans or other types of loans, they have great, no frills basic transaction and savings account options that are very simple to use.
-The Up mobile app is great, and very easy to link to apple pay google pay samsung pay etc. It tracks your bank accounts and spending history, making it easier to understand your budget and work towards a savings goal
+With over 800,000 customers, including me, they have a proven track record and a very easy to use platform.
+The Up mobile app is great and it is very easy to link to Apple Pay, Google Pay, Samsung pay, etc. It tracks your bank accounts and spending history, making it easier to understand your budget and work towards a savings goal.

-Up does not support fossil fuel companies like a traditional banking system such as commonwealth bank, and Up provide competitive interest rates in line with the RBA official cash interest rates.
+Up does not support fossil fuel companies like a traditional banking system such as Commonwealth Bank, and Up provides competitive interest rates in line with the RBA official cash interest rates.

 ….plus their orange card is even more obnoxiously fluorescent orange than INGs card, so that way when I flash it people REALLY know that I have read the Barefoot Investor.